 Key takeaways

-• Alternatives to Myrbetriq include a range of prescription medications such as beta-3 adrenergic agonists, antispasmodics, antimuscarinics, and neurotoxins, as well as natural remedies and lifestyle changes.
+Alternatives to Myrbetriq include natural remedies, lifestyle changes, and a range of prescription medications such as beta-3 adrenergic agonists, antimuscarinics, and neurotoxins, each with distinct uses, side effects, and dosages.

 Overactive bladder (OAB) is a troublesome syndrome, marked by urinary urgency and urinary frequency, along with nocturia (urinating at night) and urinary incontinence in some cases.
 Understandably, the impact on one’s personal, social, and professional life can be substantial.
 Myrbetriq (mirabegron) is an effective treatment option for OAB and has a Food and Drug Administration (FDA) indication for the condition.
 The drug has fewer side effects than many other therapies, but nonetheless, the cost or common adverse effects of Myrbetriq can push an individual to look for alternatives.
 That search can also be prompted by Myrbetriq treatment failure, considering that the symptoms of overactive bladder can be quite challenging to adequately control.